ShreyaKapoor18/ShreyaKapoor18/README.md

 Welcome to my GitHub profile!
 I am a curious researcher at the interface of Cognitive Science and Computer Vision!
 I have a very interdisciplinary research background.
 My academic background comes with a B.Sc.
 (H) in Physics from the University of Delhi and an
 M.Sc. in Life Science Informatics from the University of Bonn.
-Currently, I am pursuing a PhD in Cognitive Computer Vision at the Cognitive Computer Vision Lab, at the University of Erlangen-Nuremberg.
+Until now, I was a researcher with Prof. Dr. Bernhard Egger at the Cognitive Computer Vision lab.
 I have worked on various interdisciplinary research projects and am looking for collaborators!

 ## 🚀 About Me